 (F) past performance in administering grants;

-(G) whether the applicant is or has ever been on
+(G) whether the applicant is on the Debarred and

-(H) whether the applicant is or has ever been on
+(H) whether the applicant is on the federal

-(I) whether the applicant is or has ever been on
+(I) whether the applicant is on the Sanctioned

 Nothing in this Act affects the provisions of the Fiscal Control and Internal Auditing Act nor the requirement that the management of each State agency is responsible for maintaining effective internal controls under that Act.

-For public institutions of higher education, the provisions of this Section apply only to awards funded by State appropriations and federal pass-through awards from a State agency to public institutions of higher education.
+For public institutions of higher education, the provisions of this Section apply only to awards funded by federal pass-through awards from a State agency to public institutions of higher education.

 (Source: P.A.
 101-81, eff.
 7-12-19; 102-626, eff.
 8-27-21.)